 - Nintendo Switch vs. Switch Lite: Which is better?

 - Common Nintendo Switch Lite problems, and how to fix them

 - Best Nintendo Switch Lite accessories

-Why you cannot play the Nintendo Switch Lite on a TV
+Can you play the Nintendo Switch Lite on a TV?

 Can the Nintendo Switch Lite be docked?

 Yes, but not using the dock supplied with the traditional Nintendo Switch.
 Again, you must purchase third-party solutions designed to accommodate the Switch Lite’s smaller frame, if you want to take advantage of the many Nintendo Switch games that are more enjoyable to play when docked.

 The photo shown above should visually explain why, but here are the dimensions of each (in inches):

 The problem here is width.
 Measure the distance from the inside of the Lite’s left thumbstick to the inside of the right thumbstick, and the result is 6.125 inches — far shorter than the width of Nintendo’s dock.

 Because there is no removable Nintendo Switch controller, this model will never fit within the original Nintendo Switch dock without some serious hardware modifications to the latter, namely ripping 0.3125 inches of plastic off each side of the dock’s cradle.
 That just isn’t practical — not to mention ugly.